What happens to the glass you bring to the transfer station?

 Since the law went into effect, the District has seen a jump in its single-use battery collections.
 The highest collection rate goes to the largest transfer station, Springfield, with a threefold increase in collections over all of 2015.
 Rechargeables have also seen an uptick.

 Residents who visit the Springfield station will see a custom-built battery shed with separate compartments for different battery types.
-Employee Dan Farrar built the shed several years ago when local residents became frustrated by the lack of recycling for single-use batteries.
+Dan Farrar, Transfer Station Manager, built the shed several years ago when local residents became frustrated by the lack of recycling for single-use batteries.
 “Intuitively people don’t feel good about throwing away batteries.
 They know there is value and materials should be reused,” said Mary O’Brien, recycling coordinator for the District.